youyanggu/covid19_projections/estimating-true-infections-revisited.md

 *Input*: We use reported cases and testing data from [The COVID Tracking Project](https://covidtracking.com/data/download/).
 For county-level infections estimates, we use county case data from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).

-*Output*: We have uploaded the infections estimates to [our GitHub](https://github.com/youyanggu/covid19_projections/tree/master/infection_estimates).
+*Output*: We have uploaded all of our infections estimates to [our GitHub](https://github.com/youyanggu/covid19_projections/tree/master/infection_estimates).

 [Back to Top](#top)